 He used the handheld AI to access the vehicles he’d linked with when he found the hover-truck that now transported two bondsan away from Taral.
 One by one, vehicles around Taral came online and drove to the destinations Avril provided through the AI.

 He hoped the remaining bondsan would be distracted by their dead cadre-mates, but if they wanted vengeance, the decoy vehicles should keep them occupied.
 After instructing the tenth vehicle to drive through the city and on to another destination, Avril thought, That’s enough.
-Four bondsan are down or dead, I trapped two of them and injured another one, and at least one more was hurt when the dragon flipped their car.
+Four bondsan are down or dead, and I trapped two of them.
 They’re in no condition to come after me.

 He knew there was still a chance they’d follow him, but that wouldn’t change if he sent out ten cars or another twenty.

 His car passed through the exit in the city wall and sped south along the road toward Edge.
 There was a pileup of crashed and abandoned vehicles near the city entrance.
 Such pileups were common at city outskirts, and vultures often used them to ambush unwary travelers, but as he passed the abandoned cars, he didn’t see anybody, and nothing tried to interfere with his progress.